gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 3. How do you deal with an ill-tempered colleague?
 4. What do you do when your proposed design is shot-down by other peers?
 5. What do you do when a junior causes a production outage?

+**Questions you can ask**

+1. How is the work culture?
+2. How often is the on-call & release cycles?
+3. What is the career growth path/levels at the org?
+4. Are the projects greenfield (new) or brownfield (existing)?
+5. How big are the teams and how many levels are there in the reporting structure?
+6. What is the cash:stock options in salary component?

 **Tips**